 Which can create a lot of magic, don’t get me wrong!

-Yes, our decisions will influence the other person’s actions and we can predict with some accuracy the behavior of people thanks to the discoveries about the population tendencies.
+Yes, our decisions will influence the other person’s actions and we can predict with some accuracy the behaviour of people thanks to the discoveries about the population tendencies.
 But we should still stay clear-minded on what we can and can not control to keep our sanity.

 But I guess you wonder how to avoid all those biases and improve your game…